Seahawks training camp Day 12: Carroll ‘fired up’ to get starters back on field at Minnesota

 The defense appeared to get the better of the offense much of the day, especially during some extended redzone sessions.

 During one team session, Paxton Lynch threw deep to Jazz Ferguson, who was well-covered.
 The ball didn’t get to Ferguson as it was tipped by safety DeShawn Shead into the hands of another safety Marquise Blair, for an interception.
-Shead appeared dismayed he hadn’t made the catch, immediately dropping to do pushups, the typical punishment for dropping a pass.xxxx
+Shead appeared dismayed he hadn’t made the catch, immediately dropping to do pushups, the typical punishment for dropping a pass.

 Injury report